 What is NBSB’s Routing Number?
 Our routing number is 211374091

 When will my stimulus check come?
-The IRS and the Treasury Department began issuing a second round of Economic Impact Payments, often referred to as stimulus payments, during the week of 12-28-20.
-The official date for funds to began to become available are 1-4-21.
+The IRS and the Treasury Department began issuing a third round of Economic Impact Payments, often referred to as stimulus payments, starting 3/12/2021.
 This does not mean you will receive you Stimulus Check by this time.
 You can check on the status of your stimulus check through the IRS.
 To stay informed you can follow the IRS website for further information on the stimulus check program.

 Will the IRS contact me about my stimulus payment?
 The IRS will not call, email, or text you about your payment.
 The IRS will not contact you to request personal or bank account information.
 Watch out for scams and fraud related to the stimulus payment.
 You can learn more about fraud related to COVID-19 and the stimulus check with NBSB’s helpful article “North Brookfield Savings Bank’s COVID-19 Scams & Fraud Awareness.”